-electrocardiogram - is a simple and
+An electrocardiogram - or ECG - is a simple and

 useful test which records the rhythm and electrical activity of

-Small sticky patches called electrodes will be
+Small sticky patches called electrodes are put on your arms,

 machine which picks up the electrical signals that make your heart

 What can an ECG show?

-An ECG can detect problems you may have with your heart rhythm.
-It can help doctors tell
+An ECG can help detect problems with your heart rate or

-if you are having a heart
+you’re having a heart

 an ECG can indicate if your heart is

 enlarged or thickened.